Automattic/republication-tracker-tool/readme.txt

 == Changelog ==

+- Adds a new filter, `republication_tracker_tool_byline`, which allows developers to change the byline that is output in the modal and in the sharable text.
+Pull request TKTK for https://github.com/INN/republication-tracker-tool/issues/46, sponsored by [the Center for Public Integrity](https://publicintegrity.org/).
+- Adds compatibility for Automattic's [Co-Authors Plus](https://wpvip.com/plugins/co-authors-plus/) plugin.
+Pull request TKTK for https://github.com/INN/republication-tracker-tool/issues/46, sponsored by [the Center for Public Integrity](https://publicintegrity.org/).

 = 1.0.2 =

 - Sets a default width for the site icon that is displayed at the bottom of republished articles.
 Previously it did not have a width set which was causing some sites to experience larger than expected images at the end of their republished articles.